 Massachusetts recognized the Fourth of July as an official holiday on July 3, 1781, making it the first state to do so.
-Congress hadn’t even begun designating federal holidays until June 28, 1870 [PDF], with the first four being New Year's Day, Independence Day, Thanksgiving, and Christmas.
+Congress didn’t even begin designating federal holidays until June 28, 1870 [PDF], with the first four being New Year’s Day, Independence Day, Thanksgiving, and Christmas.
 This decreed that those days were holidays for federal employees.

 However, there was a distinction.
 The Fourth was a holiday “within the District of Columbia” only.
 It took years of new legislation to expand the holiday to all federal employees.

-Eighty-five years before the government recognized Fourth of July as a federal holiday, one tradition began that continues to this day.
-Billed as “America's Oldest Fourth of July Celebration,” the town of Bristol, Rhode Island, has been doing Independence Day right since 1785.
+Eighty-five years before the government recognized the Fourth of July as a federal holiday, one tradition began that continues to this day.
+Billed as “America’s Oldest Fourth of July Celebration,” the town of Bristol, Rhode Island, has been doing Independence Day right since 1785.

 The Fourth of July parade in Aptos, California, is just a hair over half a mile long.
 Taking up two city blocks, and measuring just .6 miles, this brief bit of patriotism features antique cars, decorated trucks, and plenty of walkers.
 Afterward, there’s a Party in the Park, where folks can enjoy live music, food, and games.

 According to a 2017 American Pyrotechnics Association projection, around 15,000 fireworks displays occur for the Fourth of July holiday (even if some aren't exactly on July 4).
 Though pricing varies, most small towns spend anywhere from $8000–$15,000 for a fireworks display, with larger cities going into the millions, like the Boston Pops Fireworks Spectacular that averages more than $2 million.